jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   - **marine incineration facility** has the meaning given to it by section 257
   - **marine oil spill contingency plan** has the meaning given to it by section 281
   - **marine operations** means any operations or operation for, or connected with, the exploration for, or the exploitation or associated processing of, any mineral in the sea or the seabed
-  - **marine protection convention** , in relation to this Part and Parts 19 to 27, means any international convention, protocol, or agreement relating to the protection of the marine environment from pollution that is declared for the purposes of any such Part by Order in Council pursuant to subsection (4); and includes every amendment to, or revision of, any such instrument, being an amendment or revision to which New Zealand is a party that is declared in the same manner
+  - **marine protection convention** , in relation to this Part and Parts 19 to 27,— (a) means any international convention, protocol, or agreement declared for the purposes of any of those Parts by Order in Council under subsection (4); and
+    (b) includes every amendment to, or revision of, those instruments, being an amendment or a revision to which New Zealand is a party
   - **marine protection document** means—
     (a) any permit issued by the Director under section 262 or 262A:
     (b) any certificate of insurance issued, recognised, or accepted by the Director under section 363, 363A, or 385H: